Restoring Control over the Immigration System: Enoch Powell comparisons

 The speech, in particular the phrase "island of strangers", was compared by several commentators to the right-wing politician Enoch Powell's 1968 Rivers of Blood speech.
 Critics described Powell's speech as "one of the most racist political speeches in British history".

 Critics drew direct parallels between the language used in both speeches.
 In Powell's 1968 address, he stated that white Britons "found themselves made strangers in their own country" as a result of immigration policies, warning of social breakdown and violence.
 Starmer's phrase "we risk becoming an island of strangers, not a nation that walks forward together" was seen as echoing this sentiment.
 One analysis noted that "Powell's speech suggests the levels of immigration would outnumber the white population of Britain and cause them to become 'strangers in their own country'" while Starmer warned that without immigration controls, Britain risks "becoming an island of strangers".

 The comparison drew criticism from various political figures.
 Labour MP Zarah Sultana stated: "The Prime Minister imitating Enoch Powell's 'Rivers of Blood' speech is sickening.
 That speech fuelled decades of racism and division."
 Former shadow chancellor John McDonnell said Starmer's words "reflected the language of Enoch Powell" and asked in Parliament whether the Prime Minister realised "how shockingly divisive that could be".
-One media commentator argued that the speech was "pitched so far to the right that he even aped the infamous, racist 1968 'rivers of blood' speech".
+Owen Jones argued that the speech was "pitched so far to the right that he even aped the infamous, racist 1968 'rivers of blood' speech".

 Initially, the Prime Minister's Office rejected comparisons to Powell and defended use of the phrase, saying that Starmer was "using his own words to rightly both recognise the contribution migrants have made over generations and to make the point that uncontrolled migration has been too high".
 Starmer initially "completely rejected" the suggestion he echoed Powell.

 Starmer later expressed regret about the phrase.
 In an interview with his biographer, he admitted: "I wouldn't have used those words if I had known they were, or even would be interpreted as an echo of Powell.
 I had no idea – and my speechwriters didn't know either.
 But that particular phrase – no – it wasn't right.
 I'll give you the honest truth: I deeply regret using it."
 Starmer revealed that the speech came shortly after an alleged arson attack on his family home, stating: "It's fair to say I wasn't in the best state to make a big speech...
 I was really, really worried."